AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Test Drive on VirtualBox
 ------------------------

-CloudN works on VirtualBox only in a bridged mode.
+ACX works on VirtualBox only in a bridged mode.

 After downloading and extracting the zip file, copy the folder to a location where you can import the virtual machine.
 For installation,